Marc-Roig/AlphaBot/README.md

 ## 🔖 Release 0.3.0
 - [ ] Show class members
+- [X] Remove cancelation or booking message from user
-- [ ] Do not go backwards in calendar
+- [X] Do not go backwards in calendar
-- [ ] Remove past days and use a -
+- [X] Remove past days and use a -
+- [X] Button to close class selection from a given day.
+- [ ] Remove Select class from X X message somehow.
 - [ ] Remove todays classes that already have started
 - [ ] Log in reminder every 2 months
 - [ ] Add logger (loguru) ~